icyrizard/mftsf.sh/README.md

 I wish you a 'Happy Move Files to Separate Folders' time!!

 ## Disclaimer
-I used this myself to make it work for my purpose, I'm not guaranteeing anything for anyone else with respect to the result.
-I deliberately use the `cp` command instead of the `mv` because I don't want to remove files.
+I used this myself to make it work for my purpose, and hopefully can help someone else.
+I'm not guaranteeing anything for anyone else with respect to the results.
+When you f&(*cked up and deleted all your important files for example.. don't do that.
+Again, I deliberately use the `cp` command instead of the `mv` because I don't want to remove files.
+Despite of what the tools is called ;)